cnjoyce1225/the-archivist/docs/Resources/CRUD-topics/update-collections.md

 # Update a `collection`

-In this reference, you'll learn how to update a collection in your API using Postman and curl.
+Learn how to update a `collection` in your API using Postman and cURL!

 ### Updating a Collection in Postman